Documentation

 • validation_field (str | None, optional) - The location field to validate the entry against.
 Use None to skip validation.
 Defaults to city.

 • report (Sequence[str], optional) - The derived location fields to report.
 Defaults to ("region",).
+Must be a nonempty, non-string sequence (such as a list or tuple) of fields supported for the selected country; unsupported fields add survey validation errors.
 Pass a list to report multiple levels.

-• strict (bool, optional) - Whether to terminate the respondent if they enter invalid location data.
+• strict (bool, optional) - Whether to terminate the respondent when the postal-code capture or the validation question leaves an active validation warning.
 Default: False.

-• style (str, optional) - The primary input style.
-Only text is supported for now.
+• style (str, optional) - The primary input style, either text or autocomplete.
+Defaults to text.

 • tags (s.tag(), optional) - Used for token substitution in the question and grouping results in reporting.